GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/InstallWin.rst

         PS > wsl --set-default-version 2
         PS > wsl --status

-The first command should be installing *WSL2*, downloading an Uduntu distribution for it and ask for a restart.
+The first command should install *WSL2*, download an Ubuntu distribution for it and ask for a restart.
 The following commands are used to check the status, and if the *WSL* is still the default one, change it to *WSL2*.
-More details on the installation procedure `here <https://docs.microsoft.com/en-us/windows/wsl/install>`_.
+More details on the installation procedure can be found `here <https://docs.microsoft.com/en-us/windows/wsl/install>`_.

-Once the *WSL2* is set as default, proceed with the *Docker Desktop* isntallation.
+Once the *WSL2* is set as default, proceed with the *Docker Desktop* installation.

-2. Start docker desktop
+2. Start Docker Desktop
 -------------------------

-When launching Docker Desktop for the first time, you should be prompt a message informing you that it uses *WSL2*.
+When launching Docker Desktop for the first time, you should be prompted with a message informing you that it uses *WSL2*.
-Using *PowerShell*, you can check that *Docker* and *WSL2* are actually running in the background
+Using *PowerShell*, you can check that *Docker* and *WSL2* are actually running in the background:

 .. code:: shell